-The two Panellists will have access to our Digital Scoring System (Qpercom), which they will use throughout the interview to provide scoring to each question, together with associated feedback.
-These scores and feedback will be released to applicants following the conclusion of the interview process and when initial Offers are released.
+The 2 Panellists will have access to our Digital Scoring System (Qpercom), which they will use throughout the interview to provide scoring to each question, together with associated feedback.
+These scores and feedback will be released to you following the conclusion of the interview process and when initial Offers are released.

 Percentage each element will count towards total score.

-Applicants will be deemed appointable if they achieve the minimum benchmark score following interview, which is a total overall weighted score of TBC* or above (ie. Self-assessment plus interview).
-Only applicants achieving the minimum benchmark score or above will be eligible to receive an Offer.
+You will be deemed appointable if you achieve the minimum benchmark score following interview, which is a total overall weighted score of TBC* or above (such as Self-assessment plus interview).
+Only achieving the minimum benchmark score or above will you be eligible to receive an Offer.
 For academic applicants, achieving the minimum benchmark score or above will mean that you have passed clinical benchmarking.

 *The total weighted score required is currently to be determined but will be published as soon as it is available.